-A Differentiated Services Codepoint (DSCP): This element is comprised of the upper six bits of the ToS byte).
-There are 64 possible codepoints.
-In the switches covered by this manual, the default qos configuration includes the codepoint having the 802.1p priority setting for Expedited Forwarding, while all others, including the Assured-Forwarding codepoints, are unused (and listed with No-override for a Priority).
-Refer to figure 6-15 on page 6-65 for an illustration of the default DSCP policy table.
-Using the qos dscp map command, you can configure the switch to assign different prioritization policies to IPv4 packets having different code- points.
+- A Differentiated Services Codepoint (DSCP): This element is comprised of the upper six bits of the ToS byte).
+There are 64 possible codepoints. - In the 5300xl and 4200vl switches, the default qos configuration includes some codepoints with 802.1p priority settings for Assured-Forwarding and Expedited Forwarding (codepoint 101110), while others are unused (and listed with No-override for a Priority). - In the 3400cl/6400cl switches, the default qos configuration includes the codepoint (7) having the 802.1p priority setting for Expedited Forwarding, while all others, including the Assured-Forwarding codepoints, are unused (and listed with No-override for a Priority).

+Refer to figure 8-14 on page 8-65 for an illustration of the default DSCP policy table.

+Using the qos dscp map command, you can configure the switch to assign different prioritization policies to IPv4 packets having different codepoints.
 As an alternative, you can configure the switch to assign a new codepoint to an IPv4 packet, along with a corresponding 802.1p priority (0-7).
-To use this option in the simplest case, you would:a.
-Configure a specific DSCP with a specific priority in an edge switch. a.
-Configure a specific DSCP with a specific priority in an edge switch.b.
-Configure the switch to mark a specific type of inbound traffic with that DSCP (and thus create a policy for that traffic type). c.
+To use this option in the simplest case, you would:

+- a.
+Configure a specific DSCP with a specific priority in an edge switch. - b.
+Configure the switch to mark a specific type of inbound traffic with that DSCP (and thus create a policy for that traffic type). - c.
 Configure the internal switches in your LAN to honor the policy.

 (For example, you could configure an edge switch to assign a codepoint of 000001 to all packets received from a specific VLAN, and then handle all traffic with that codepoint at high priority.)

-For a codepoint listing and the commands for displaying and changing the DSCP Policy table, refer to "Differentiated Services Codepoint (DSCP) Mapping" on page 6-64.
-Notes On the Series 2600/2600-PWR and 2800 switches, "mixing" ToS DSCP policies and 802.1p priorities is not recommended.
-Refer to the Note on page 6-11.
+For a codepoint listing and the commands for displaying and changing the DSCP Policy table, refer to "Differentiated Services Codepoint (DSCP) Mapping" on page 8-64.

+Restriction: On the 3400cl/6400cl switches, "mixing" ToS DSCP policies and 802.1p priorities is not recommended.
+Refer to the Note on page 8-11.

 Precedence Bits: This element is a subset of the DSCP and is comprised of the upper three bits of the ToS byte.
 When configured to do so, the switch uses the precedence bits to determine a priority for handling the associated packet.
-(The switch does not change the setting of the prece- dence bits.)
+(The switch does not change the setting of the precedence bits.)
 Using the ToS Precedence bits to prioritize IPv4 packets relies on priorities set in upstream devices and applications.

-Figure 6-24 shows an example of the ToS byte in the header for an IPv4 packet, and illustrates the diffserv bits and precedence bits in the ToS byte.
+Figure 8-23 shows an example of the ToS byte in the header for an IPv4 packet, and illustrates the diffserv bits and precedence bits in the ToS byte.
 (Note that the Precedence bits are a subset of the Differentiated Services bits.)